lsu-ddem/pathways-site/content/6_Resources/8_Arduino /_index.md

 ## Diagrams

 The application [Fritzing](https://fritzing.org/home/) was used to generate many of the Arduino diagrams shown in this course.
 While not free, this program is inexpensive and allows for the user ot create highly customizable diagrams of their Arduino projects.
 The company also offers a platform for sharing projects and can create printed circuit boards that replicate your submitted projects in a more permanent fashion.
 This could be a potential resource for a mor impressive final project, but will require purchases, shipping, and the soldering of components.

+[This page](https://en.wikipedia.org/wiki/Electronic_symbol) shows how to interpret the symbols in traditional circuit diagrams

 ---